dorythecat/TransforMate/help.md

 This command will clear the muffle for the user you provide.
 If you don't provide a user, it will default to the user who sent the command.
 If you provide a muffle word, it will clear that muffle word.
 If you don't provide a muffle word, it will clear all muffle words and disable the muffle.

+#### **/clear eternal** (user)

+- **User**: The user you want to clear the eternal setting for. (required)

+This command will clear the eternal setting for the user you provide.
+If the user is not eternal, it will do nothing.

 #### **/clear big** (user)

-- **User**: The user you want to clear the big for. (optional, defaults to the user who sent the command)
+- **User**: The user you want to clear the big text setting for. (optional, defaults to the user who sent the command)

-This command will clear the big for the user you provide.
+This command will clear the big text setting for the user you provide.
 If you don't provide a user, it will default to the user who sent the command.

-#### **/clear eternal** (user)
+#### **/clear small** (user)

-- **User**: The user you want to clear the eternal for. (required)
+- **User**: The user you want to clear the small text setting for. (optional, defaults to the user who sent the command)

-This command will clear the eternal for the user you provide.
-If the user is not eternal, it will do nothing.
+This command will clear the small text setting for the user you provide.
+If you don't provide a user, it will default to the user who sent the command.

 #### **/clear hush** (user)

-- **User**: The user you want to clear the hush for. (optional, defaults to the user who sent the command)
+- **User**: The user you want to clear the hush text setting for. (optional, defaults to the user who sent the command)

-This command will clear the hush for the user you provide.
+This command will clear the hush text setting for the user you provide.
+If you don't provide a user, it will default to the user who sent the command.

+#### **/clear backwards** (user)

+- **User**: The user you want to clear the backwards text setting for. (optional, defaults to the user who sent the command)

+This command will clear the backwards text setting for the user you provide.
 If you don't provide a user, it will default to the user who sent the command.

 #### **/clear prefix** (user) (prefix)